nicholasjcooper/plumbCNV/README.md

 install_git("http://github.com/chr1swallace/annotSnpStats")

-# humarray is available in my iChip repository, or as part of the plumbCNV_Example repository.
+humarray is available in my iChip repository, or as part of the plumbCNV_Example repository.

 install.packages("humarray_1.0.0.tar.gz",repos=NULL)

 require(reader)

-#Other packages
+Other packages

 further.packages <- c("bigmemory","biganalytics","multicore","lattice","compiler","NCmisc")

 bioC.packages <- c("IRanges","BiocGenerics","Biobase","GenomicRanges","genoset","bigalgebra")

-#these NCmisc functions should install all these packages with this command
+These NCmisc functions should install all these packages with this command

 must.use.package(further.packages)